 We also recommend buying something in this price range if you only need it temporarily.
 For example, maybe it’s for a college apartment, and you don’t plan on taking it with you after graduation.
 Or, perhaps your guest room needs a bed and you don’t need something particularly expensive.

-Generally, we don’t recommend a cheap bed as a long-term, heavy use sleeping solution.
+Generally, cheap beds can struggle as a long-term, heavy use sleeping solution.
 But, if you need a bed immediately, and you plan on in investing in a better one later, then you’ll do well by picking one of our recommendations.

 Choosing a Good Mattress Under $300